Chamindu77/Django/README.md

-# Python - Backend - Django
+# Django for backend development practice.